AsmitaAnu/Networking/GIT/Git beginners.md

 ## GIT Commands

-clone:- Bring a repository that is hosted somewhere like Github into a folder on your local machine. \br add:- Track your files and changes in git. \br commit:- Save ypur file in Git. \br push:- Upload git commit to a remote repo, like github. \br pull:- Download changes from remote repo to the loacl machine. \br
+* clone:- Bring a repository that is hosted somewhere like Github into a folder on your local machine. /n
+* add:- Track your files and changes in git. \br
+* commit:- Save ypur file in Git. \br
+* push:- Upload git commit to a remote repo, like github. \br
+* pull:- Download changes from remote repo to the loacl machine. \br